Last updated on February 7th, 2023

 At the front, you will see the goddess Liberty holding a sword and a banner with the state name.
 Above her are the words “Independent Now and Forever.”
 At the back is a rattlesnake guarding a cotton plant – a symbol of the plantations.
 Below are the Latin words “Noli Me Tangere” (Touch Me Not).
 Bad weather damaged the flag soon after.

-Alabama – Quick facts and state symbols
+Quick facts about Alabama and state symbols

 State Abbreviation | AL |